-GTL fuel is a diesel replacement fuel.
+GTL Fuel is an alternative fuel for use in diesel engines.
 Since it is derived from natural gas, it is a clean fuel with limited environmental impact.
 With properties equivalent to oil-derived products, it produces 8.5% lower CO2 emissions than diesel fuel.

 Features of GTL fuel

 GTL fuel is a non-toxic paraffin fuel with no sulfur, metal or aromatic content.
 It has several advantages.

 GTL fuel can be used in off-road vehicles without license plates operated on non-public roads.

 e.g. Construction machinery, heavy machinery, forklifts, generators, and on-premises vehicles

 Registration with NETIS by the Ministry of Land, Infrastructure, Transport and Tourism